- 1 What is a dashboard camera?

 There are so many dash cams on the market right now, it is often difficult to choose the best camera.
 Here is what you should look for:

 This typically is the number 1 criteria for selecting a dash cam.
 When purchasing a dash cam, it is important to get one that shoots in high definition (720p or 1080p).
 You can get a decent HD camera for $60.
 If you spend less and get a non-HD camera, you will likely be disappointed with the quality.
 Some vendors are not truthful regarding video quality or are selling fakes.
-Our dash cam comparison page is a good starting point on identifying a real camera vs a fake.

 When reviewing video quality here are some tips.